Neo-Geo-2484/Neo-Geo-2484.github.io/_posts/2014-3-3-Hello-World.md

 less blue.nmap - Vulnerable MS12-020 Remote Desktop Protocol Denial of service IDss: CVE, CVE: 2012-0152 -medium , 2017-03-14 -High SMBV1

-## Question 2 : 135 , 139 and 445 are 3 ports open under 1000 so 3 ports are open.
+## Question 2 :
+135 , 139 and 445 are 3 ports open under 1000 so 3 ports are open.

-## Question 3 :  what is it vulnerable to High risk is ms17-010
+## Question 3 :
+what is it vulnerable the High risk is ms17-010

+_Task 2 Exploit the machine and gain a foothold._

+## question 1:
+_Start Metasploit_

+msfconsole

+## question 2:
+_Find the exploitation code we will run against the machine.
+What is the full path of the code?
+(Ex: exploit/........)_

+search ms17

+search eternal - found that #2 matches : exploit /windows /smb/ms17_010_eternalblue

-Task 2
+use 2 into command

+## question 3:
+Show options and set the one required value.
+What is the name of this value?
+(All caps for submission)

+show options reveals the RHOSTS needs to be set_

+## question 4:
+U_sually it would be fine to run this exploit as is; however, for the sake of learning, you should do one more thing before exploiting the target.
+Enter the following command and press enter:
+With that done, run the exploit!_

 Task 3